MUSEQuBES: Mapping the distribution of neutral hydrogen around low-redshift galaxies: Results

 The 442 pairs with SFR measurements are divided into two SFR bins based on the median SFR.
 The galaxies with measured SFR and upper limits below the median SFR are included in the low-SFR bin (median $10^{-1.6}~\rm M_{\odot}~\rm yr^{-1}$.
 Upper limits are treated as detection to compute the median).
 No galaxies with upper limits on SFR are included in the high-SFR bin (median $10^{-0.4}~\rm M_{\odot}~\rm yr^{-1}$).
 Galaxies in each SFR bin are further divided into two $b$ or $b/R_{\rm vir}$ bins.
 For $b/R_{\rm vir}$, the inner bin contains galaxies with $b/R_{\rm vir}<1$ and the outer bin contains galaxies with $b/R_{\rm vir} \ge 1$.
 For impact parameter $b$, we adopted a separating value corresponding to the 33 percentile of the $b$ distribution (119 pkpc and 107 pkpc for low- and high-SFR bin, respectively).
 In this way, the outer bin will have twice as many galaxies as the inner bin.
 This binning strategy is adopted to increase the signal-to-noise ratio of the stacked spectra for galaxies with large impact parameters for which the \lya\ absorption signal is intrinsically weak.

 The high-SFR galaxies show significantly stronger \lya\ absorption for $b/R_{\rm vir} < 1$ as indicated by the blue triangle in the left panel of Fig.~\ref{fig:sfr-b stack}.
 A similar trend is also seen in the right panel for $b \lesssim 100$~pkpc.
 However, there is no clear difference in \lya\ absorption between the two SFR bins outside the virial radius (or at $>100$~pkpc).
-Although we have not explicitly controlled for redshift, the median redshift in a given $b$ or $b/R_{\rm vir}$ bin is similar for the high- and low-SFR galaxies (the values are mentioned in the legends, along with the 68\% confidence intervals).
+Although we have not explicitly controlled for redshift, the median redshift in a given $b$ or $b/R_{\rm vir}$ bin is similar for the high- and low-SFR galaxies (the values are tabulated in Appendix Table S7 and S8, along with the 68\% confidence intervals).

-A similar exercise only with the MUSEQuBES galaxies gives rise to consistent results (the magenta and green data points).
-However, the large error bars, owing to the smaller numbers of galaxies contributing to the stacks, reduce the statistical significance of the results.
-A similar analysis only for the MUSEQuBES galaxies is not carried out in Section~\ref{z dep} \& Section~\ref{m dep} owing to the inadequate numbers.
+A similar exercise only with the MUSEQuBES galaxies gives rise to consistent results (open crosses with lighter shades).
+However, the larger error bars, owing to the smaller numbers of galaxies contributing to the stacks, reduce the statistical significance of the results.
+The suppression of \lya\ $W_r$ outside virial radius for the full sample compared to MUSEQuBES only sample (for both high- and low-SFR bins) in the left panel of Fig.~\ref{fig:sfr-b stack} is due to the presence of more high impact parameter quasar-galaxy pairs in the full sample.
+This is evident from the median and the 68\% confidence interval of the $b/R_{\rm vir}$ and $b$ distributions shown in Fig.~\ref{fig:sfr-b stack}.
+The enhanced \lya\ absorption for the full sample within $\approx100$~pkpc is due to the enhanced median SFR of the contributing galaxies in this bin compared to the MUSEQuBES only galaxy sample ($\rm log_{10}(SFR/M_{\odot}~yr^{-1})=-0.2$ for the full sample as opposed to $-0.7$ for the MUSEQuBES only sample (See Table~S7 in Appendix~B)).

+A similar analysis only for the MUSEQuBES galaxies is not carried out in Section~\ref{z dep} \& Section~\ref{m dep} owing to the inadequate number of pairs.